Clinical Depression

 Takeaway

 Depression is more than feeling sad or "down."
 Depressive disorders are serious conditions that can require long-term treatment.
 Understanding the symptoms of depression can help you and those you love to understand when this condition may be occurring for you.
-If you relate to the symptoms of this condition, consider reaching out to a licensed therapist to get started.
+Among other symptoms, a lack of interest or pleasure in activities you tend to enjoy, feelings of worthlessness, or day-to-day fatigue may be signs of an affective disorder (mood disorder) like clinical depression.
+If you relate to the symptoms of clinical depression, consider reaching out to a licensed therapist to get started.

 Depression is treatable, and you're not alone